-The northern shoveler is present year round on the Pacific Northwest Coast but is more common during the non mating season which is from October to March.
+The northern shoveler is present year round in the Pacific Northwest but is more common during the non mating season which is from October to March.

 The northern shoveler has a large spoon shaped bill, which widens towards the tip and creates a shovel shape.
 The male northern shoveler ducks have an bright green head and neck, white chest, white breast, dark brown belly and sides.
 They have a white stripe that runs from the breast along the margin of the gray brown back, and white flank spots.
 The wings have a grayish blue shoulder patch, which is separated from a bright green wing patch by a white stripe.
 The bill is black in breeding plumage and the legs and feet are orange.